Goodka7/Threat-Hunting-Impossible-Travel-/README.md

 ### 2. Searched the `DeviceLogonEvents` Table

 Searched for login events on the device `windows-target-1` associated with the account `labuser`.

+The scope was been refined to prioritize:
+- Login events originating from `windows-target-1` to identify patterns of unauthorized access.
+- Activity associated with the account `labuser` to trace potential misuse of credentials.
+- Available `RemoteIP` data to detect geographic variations and potential indicators of lateral movement or external compromise.

 The dataset reveals multiple login events for the user `labuser` on the device `windows-target-1`, originating from two distinct IP addresses.
 On **Jan 27, 2025, at 11:14:46 AM**, login activity was recorded from the IP `89.117.41.164`.
 Earlier, at **11:12:31 AM**, a login was recorded from the IP `135.237.186.85`.
 These logins occurred within a short timeframe, indicating geographically disparate access points.